andreas-steffens/btree-framework-testbench/README.md

-	6		- test exercises if container is still ready to operate once interface method clear () has been called 7		- test exercises scenario where data is rapidly inserted and removed again 8		- test exercises if container is still ready to operate once interface method unload () has been called 9		- test exercises if container is still ready to operate once interface debug method show&#95;integrity () has been called 10		- test exercises copy constructor of container type 11		- test exercises overloaded assignment operator of container type 12		- test exercises overloaded subscript operator of container type
+	6		- test exercises if container is still ready to operate once interface method clear () has been called 7		- test exercises scenario where data is rapidly inserted and removed again 8		- test exercises if container is still ready to operate once interface method unload () has been called 9		- test exercises if container is still ready to operate once interface debug method show_integrity () has been called 10		- test exercises copy constructor of container type 11		- test exercises overloaded assignment operator of container type 12		- test exercises overloaded subscript operator of container type